Welcome to Thin Film Cloud

 Send your design to someone

-The send option allows you to send your design to a colleague or to LightMachinery for feedback or a quotation.
+The share option allows you to send your design to a colleague or to LightMachinery for feedback or a quotation.

-You can add a 3rd coating material or do Etalon Simulations
+You can add Metal layers or do Etalon Simulations

-Checking this box adds a third layer material, "M".
-To simulate a solid etalon, choose M to be your glass, and set the substrate and medium to air.
-For an air gap etalon, choose M to be air, and the substrate and medium to be your glass.
-Put the mirror layers on both sides of M, being careful of the order.
-Note: While this option was created to simulate etalons, M is included in the simplex if the Optimize button is pushed.
-This can also be used to create designs using 3 coating materials.
+Checking the appropriate box and simply add the details of your new layer, "M" for metal and "E" for etalons.
+To simulate a solid etalon, choose E to be your etalon glass, and set the substrate and medium to air.
+For an air gap etalon, choose E to be air, and the substrate and medium to be your glass.
+Put the mirror layers on both sides of E, being careful of the order.